cevi/automatic_walk-time_tables/GetStarted.md

 ### Productive Hosting

-Adding the environment file `prod.env` you build the docker containers for a productive environment.
+Adding the environment file `prod.env` will build the docker containers for a productive environment.

 ```bash
 $ docker-compose --env-file prod.env up --build